Table of Contents

 Understanding Abandoned Vehicle Definitions and Presumptions

 Understanding what makes a vehicle “abandoned” is key.
-An abandoned vehicle is one left in poor shape on public roads.
+An abandoned vehicle is one left in poor shape on public roads that are considered as vehicles that are not worth repairing.
 This shows the owner doesn’t want it anymore.
 Authorities might also consider car abandoned if it is left unattended on the road for 72 hours.

 If a vehicle is abandoned, the last known owner may have to pay for its removal.
 However, they can avoid this by following the rules or showing valid proof.
 Car owners must understand this so they are not considered responsible for leaving a vehicle.